Skip to main content

 More information is available from each individual training centre.

-THE RLC ASSOCIATION TRUST CAN BE APPROACHED TO FUND ADVENTUROUS TRAINING EXERCISES, SPECIALIST EQUIPMENT AND EXPEDITIONS
+THE RLC CHARITY CAN BE APPROACHED TO FUND ADVENTUROUS TRAINING EXERCISES, SPECIALIST EQUIPMENT AND EXPEDITIONS

 Written applications should be forwarded to the Regimental Treasurer